Ronit7717/Ronit7717/README.md

 - 👋 Hi, I’m @Ronit Schreiber
 - 👀 I’m interested in AI and Machine Learning.
-I also love to code
+I also love to code, especially in python and c++.
+- I hope you'll find my github interesting.